 AIR QUALITY, BIOENERGY & PERMITTING

 We offer sound advice based on solid relationships with federal, state, local agency staff and policy makers.
 With over 20 years of experience providing legal representation and consulting services for government agencies, nonprofit organizations and targeted private industry, we know how to get things done.
-We can help you overcome contracting challenges or environmental compliance.
-When you are up against a rule or policy that just doesn't make sense, let's move that policy issue or regulatory barrier together.
+We can help you overcome contracting challenges or environmental compliance, and move that policy issue or regulatory barrier together.
 We are at home in both the administrative and legislative arenas.

 Attorney at Law